top of page

 Victim Advocacy Specialist

-Bonnie was the recipient of OVC’s national crime victim service award in 1995, worked for more than 25 years as a victim advocate for victims of sexual assault, domestic violence, child abuse, and human sex trafficking.
+Bonnie was the recipient of OVC’s national crime victim service award in 1995, and has worked for more than 25 years as a victim advocate for victims of sexual assault, domestic violence, child abuse, and human sex trafficking.
 Her experiences include creating, coordinating, and facilitating training to promote multidisciplinary collaboration amongst advocates, attorneys, law enforcement, healthcare professionals.
 Bonnie has authored/co-authored or provided assistance on numerous publications and resources.

 Kelly Stoner